-For whatever reason, a move isn’t in the cards.
-You can’t reduce the amount of noise that’s spoiling your residential sanctuary, so the solution is to keep it outside.
-Soundproofing your windows is a great place to start.
+If you’ve decided that a move isn’t in the cards, what are your options?
+You can’t reduce the amount of noise that’s spoiling your residential sanctuary, so a solution is to keep it outside.
+This can be accomplished by soundproofing your windows.

-If you’re reluctant to purchase new windows immediately, you may be looking for do-it-yourself solutions to create a sound-eliminating barrier at your home.
-While it’s not possible to totally soundproof your windows, there are various ways to dampen the sound that penetrates your windows.
+If you’re reluctant to purchase new windows with built-in sound-dampening upgrades, you may be looking for do-it-yourself solutions to create a sound-eliminating barrier for your home.
+While it’s not possible to totally soundproof your windows, there are several ways to dampen the sound that penetrates your windows.
 Here’s a brief look at a few of your options:

 Sound can enter your home if air enters through breaches in the window seals or gaps between the window frames and the walls.
 Acoustic caulk is a type of sealant intended specifically for soundproofing ceilings, windows, and doors.
 However, this type of solution is time-consuming and difficult to implement.
-It may even need to be reapplied on a regular basis to remain effective.
+And the caulk may need to be reapplied regularly to remain effective.

 Noise-Reducing Window Treatments

-Soundproofing window inserts are laminated sheets of glass that are fitted inside your home over your existing windows.
+Soundproof window inserts are laminated sheets of glass that are fitted inside your home over your existing windows.
 They are intended to be installed a few inches in front of the glass in a window frame.
-However, efficient window inserts generally cost hundreds of dollars each, may not fit certain window styles, and are inconvenient for homeowners who wish to open and close their windows on a regular basis.
+However, efficient window inserts generally cost hundreds of dollars each, may not fit certain window styles, and are inconvenient for homeowners who wish to open and close their windows regularly.